MargaretKrutikova/mst-react-ts-guide/README.md

   })
   .actions(self => ({
     publishDraft(pollDraft: PollDraftModel) {
-      const pollToPublish = { ...pollDraft, id: shortid() }
+      const pollToPublish = { ...getSnapshot(pollDraft), id: shortid() }
       self.polls.push(pollToPublish)
     }))
 ```

 Here `publishDraft` accepts a draft poll to be published, generates an id with `shortid` library and adds the new poll to the list of polls.
+WHY getSnapshot?

 Next problem is that `publishDraft` action has to be called somewhere from outside, either from the `PollDraft` store or from some kind of `RootStore`.
 Let's see how we can make them communicate.